-When assessing the individual student's ability to express ideas appropriate to the drama, the teacher asks:
+When assessing the individual student's ability to express and initiate ideas appropriate to the drama, the teacher asks:

-- Does the student express ideas which indicate that he or she has accepted the fiction provided by the drama? - Does the student express ideas which indicate an awareness of the focus of the work? - To what extent is the student able to contribute ideas which help move the drama along?

-• Is the student sensitive to the ever-changing demands of the drama?
+- Does the student express and initiate ideas which indicate that he or she has accepted the fiction provided by the drama? - Does the student express and initiate ideas which indicate a commitment to the focus of the work? - To what extent is the student able to contribute ideas which help move the drama along? - Is the student sensitive to the ever-changing demands of the drama?